Nominations closed at 11:59PM Pacific Time, Monday, February 9, 2015

 The Keck Futures Initiative – a program of the National Academy of Sciences, National Academy of Engineering, and Institute of Medicine, with the support of the W.M.
-Keck Foundation – will award four $20,000 prizes in 2013 to individuals or teams (up to four individuals associated with the creation of the work being nominated) who have developed creative, original works that address issues and advances in science, engineering and/or medicine for the general public.
-Nominations were accepted in four categories: Book; Film/Radio/TV; Magazine/Newspaper; and Online.
-The winners will be honored in the Fall 2013 at an awards ceremony in Washington, D.C and are expected to attend in person.
+Keck Foundation – will award four $20,000 prizes in 2015 to individuals or teams (up to four individuals associated with the creation of the work being nominated) who have developed creative, original works that address issues and advances in science, engineering and/or medicine for the general public.
+Nominations are accepted in four categories: Book; Film/Radio/TV; Magazine/Newspaper; and Online.
+The winners will be honored in the Fall 2015 at an awards ceremony in Washington, D.C and are expected to attend in person.

-To be considered for a 2013 Communication Award, the work should:
+To be considered for a 2015 Communication Award, the work should:

--demonstrate clarity, creativity, originality, and accuracy;
+• demonstrate clarity, creativity, originality, and accuracy;

 • address issues and/or advances in science, engineering, and/or medicine;

--cover topics that have an impact on society; and
+• cover topics that have an impact on society; and

-Timeline for 2013 Communication Awards
+Timeline for 2015 Communication Awards

-Nominations must have been submitted on the online nomination form by February 8, 2013; copies of the nominated work must have been submitted as described for each category.
-Self nominations were permitted; there was no nomination fee.
-Nominators were encouraged to submit to the category that most closely described the work(s) being nominated.
-The criteria for each category is listed below.
+The nominations process closed February 9, 2015; copies of the nominated work must be submitted as described for each category by February 13, 2015.
+Self- nominations are permitted; there is no nomination fee.
+Nominators are encouraged to submit to the category that most closely described the work(s) being nominated.
+Supporting materials will not be returned.

-Submissions must have aired on a U.S. station or have been released in theaters or on DVD in 2012 and may include a single story or movie, a series, or as many as six brief, unrelated stories.
-Nominators were required to submit three CDs or DVDs labeled with the nominee’s name(s), the titles of stories included on the DVD or CD, and the original airdate (with the name of the U.S. station and program on which the stories aired) or release date.
-Nominators were requested to submit in protective cases.
-Authorization allowing the National Academies Keck Futures Initiative to reproduce the CD or DVD for review purposes (copyright release).
-Submission of copies of the program transcript were also encouraged.
-Nominators who were not able to provide copyright release were required to submit an additional 20 copies of the CD or DVD.
+Works in this category must have aired on a U.S. station or have been released in U.S. theaters or on DVD in 2014 and may include a single story or movie, a series, or as many as six brief, unrelated stories.
+Please submit three CDs or DVDs labeled with the nominee’s name(s), the title(s) included on the DVD or CD, and the original airdate (with the name of the U.S. station and the program on which the stories aired) or release date.
+These must be submitted in protective cases and include authorization allowing the Keck Futures Initiative to reproduce the CD or DVD for review purposes (copyright release).
+Submission of copies of the program transcript is also encouraged.
+If you are not able to provide copyright release, please submit an additional 20 copies of the CD or DVD.

-Work in this category must have been published in the U.S. in 2012, and may compromise a single article or as many as four articles that are unrelated or that constitute a formal series.
-Nominators were required to submit three original copies of each article clearly showing the byline and the name and date of the publication and authorization allowing the National Academies Keck Futures Initiative to reproduce the article(s) for review purposes (copyright release).
-If you are not able to provide copyright release are required to send an additional 20 copies of the article(s) or a PDF file of the article(s) to email@example.com
+Work in this category must have been published in the U.S. in 2014, and may comprise a single article or as many as four articles that are unrelated or that constitute a formal series.
+Please submit three original copies of each article clearly showing the byline and the name and date of the publication and authorization allowing the Keck Futures Initiative to reproduce the article for review purposes (copyright release).
+If you are not able to provide copyright release, please send an additional 20 copies of the article(s), or a PDF file of the article(s) to email@example.com

 Questions?
 Please email firstname.lastname@example.org

-Winners and finalists will be announced early fall 2013.
+Winners and finalists will be announced early fall 2015.